Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the black-letter rules and application of intentional torts, especially battery.
-This article focuses your revision on:
+For the MBE, you are required to understand the black-letter rules and application of intentional torts, especially battery, with a focus on the following syllabus points:

 Test Your Knowledge